Q n A: The answers to life's toughest questions

 Well that's a pretty broad question, don't you think?
 Generally, orders are processed the same day they are received and your pedal should ship out within 1 - 2 business days of your order.
 Sometimes, we can even get em out same day!

-Most domestic (inside U.S.A.) orders arrive within 2 - 3 business days of shipping notification, and international (outside U.S.A.) orders arrive within 3 - 5 business days of shipping notification.
+Most domestic (inside U.S.A.) orders arrive to their destination within 2 - 3 business days of shipping notification, and international (outside U.S.A.) orders arrive within 3 - 5 business days of shipping notification.

 Wanna know more?
 Check out the Shipping page.